JulianDavis/GhidraMCP/README.md

 3. Command: `python /ABSOLUTE_PATH_TO/bridge_mcp_ghidra.py`

 # JSON Response Format
-All endpoints now return JSON responses with a consistent structure:
+All endpoints now return JSON responses with a consistent structure, which are then parsed into rich result objects:

 ## List Endpoints
 ```json